cucumber-attic/cucumber-ruby-spike-donotuse/README.md

 described in them onto code that drives your system, you can start executing the features:

-    $ sst exec features/my_lovely_feature.feature
+    $ cuke exec cukes/features/my_lovely_feature.feature

 And that's it.
 Millions of dollars and priceless fame await!

 ## Mappings

-The heart of the problem Stepping Stone addresses is the best way to bind plain text to programming language code.
-To do this Stepping Stone uses mappings defined by the programmer that include enough information to create a poor man's dynamic dispatch between plain text and Ruby.
+The heart of the problem Cucumber addresses is the best way to bind plain text to programming language code.
+To do this Cucumber uses mappings defined by the programmer that include enough information to create a poor man's dynamic dispatch between plain text and Ruby.